mlpack/mlpack/doc/tutorials/movement_recognition.md

 <img src="../img/movement_fft_pipeline.png" width="720" alt="Movement-recognition FFT feature pipeline: raw recording, overlapping sliding windows, and per-movement FFT power spectra" />
 </center>

+In the figure,

-We show in (a) a `raw recording` for the squat movement only using the accelerometer's three axes over a few seconds; the vertical axis (`az`) oscillates around 1 g with the movement's rhythm.
+ * `(a)` "raw recording" shows the accelerometer's three axes over a few seconds for a squat movement; the vertical axis (`az`) oscillates around 1g with the movement's rhythm.

-(b) `sliding windows` cuts each recording into fixed-length windows that overlap by half a window (a sliding window with a 50% step): overlap generate more training windows, creating a higher exposure for each movement.
-Therefore increasing the accuracy. (c) `FFT power per movement`, in this figure we show how FFT is applied per-channel for each window on all the movements in order to extract the relevant power spectrum.
-As demonstrated, different movements can be identified with different frequencies.
+ * `(b)` "sliding windows" cuts each recording into fixed-length windows that overlap by half a window (a sliding window with a 50% step): overlap generates more training windows, creating a higher exposure for each movement; this increases the accuracy.

+ * `(c)` "FFT power per movement" shows how the FFT is applied per-channel for each window on all the movements in order to extract the relevant power spectrum.
+Different movements can be identified with different frequencies.
    Note that, the gravity (DC) component is removed from this plot for clarity.
-However, is kept part of the features space used for training.
+   However, it is kept as part of the features used for training.

 ### Hardware